stensrud/agentic_dsta/implementation_guide.md

 Once the deployment is complete, you can interact with all the individual agents (Google Ads, SA360, Firestore, API Hub) through a web interface provided by the Application Development Kit (ADK).
 This is useful for testing, debugging, and performing one-off tasks.

 The URL for your Cloud Run service will be printed at the end of the deployment script.
 Navigate to this URL in your browser to access the ADK web server.

+> [!NOTE]
+> The Application Development Kit (ADK) is an evolving framework.
+The Web UI's availability, features, and appearance are subject to change and are not guaranteed to remain consistent in future versions.
+As noted in the [official ADK documentation](https://google.github.io/adk-docs/get-started/streaming/quickstart-streaming/#try-the-agent-with-adk-web:~:text=Caution%3A%20ADK%20Web,debugging%20purposes%20only), the ADK Web interface is intended for testing and debugging purposes only.

 ### 10.2.
 Automated Execution via Cloud Scheduler